 1 Corinthians 14:26 What then shall we say, brothers?
 When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
 All of these must be done for the strengthening of the church.

 •• The New Testament church service was intended by God from the very beginning of the Church Age to include God’s word (“a word of instruction”), worship (“a hymn”), and the spiritual gifts (represented here by “a revelation, a tongue or an interpretation”).

 •• Do you believe God’s report concerning the importance and present validity of the gifts of the Spirit?
-Or, as so many churches have unfortunately done, have you featured the word and worship, but relegated the spiritual gifts to the first century?
+Or, as so many churches have done, have you properly featured God's word and worship, but unbiblically relegated the spiritual gifts to the first century?
 Remember, the apostle said that “all of these must be done for the strengthening of the church”.
 “All” — word, worship, and spiritual gifts — not just the first two.

 • Divine Healing